-Combiflam® tablet is contraindicated in:
+Combiflam[®] suspension is contraindicated in:

-- Patients with known hypersensitivity to paracetamol, ibuprofen or any of the excipients. - In patients with a history of hypersensitivity reactions (eg. bronchospasm, angioedema, asthma, rhinitis or urticaria) associated with acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs). - In patients with a history of, history of gastrointestinal bleeding or perforation, related to previous NSAIDs therapy. - Patients with unclarified blood-formation disturbances. - In patients with severe hepatocellular insufficiency - Severe renal failure or severe hepatic failure (Refer Special Warning and Precaution for Use Section). - Severe heart failure (NYHA Class IV). - Active, or history of recurrent or existing peptic ulcer/haemorrhages (two or more distinct episodes of proven ulceration or bleeding). - Cerebrovascular or other active bleeding - Adolescents under 40 kg body weight and children below 12 years of age. - Patients with severe dehydration (caused by vomiting, diarrhoea or insufficient fluid intake). - Third trimester of pregnancy (Refer Pregnancy, Lactation and Fertility Section).
+- Patients with known hypersensitivity to paracetamol, ibuprofen or any of the excipients. - In patients with a history of hypersensitivity reactions (eg. bronchospasm, angioedema, asthma, rhinitis or urticaria) associated with acetylsalicylic acid or other non-steroidal anti-inflammatory drugs (NSAIDs).

+- Patients with unclarified blood- formation disturbances. - In patients with severe hepatocellular insufficiency - Severe renal failure or severe hepatic failure (Refer Special Warning and Precaution for Use Section). - Severe heart failure (NYHA Class IV) - Active, or history of recurrent or existing peptic ulcer/haemorrhages (two or more distinct episodes of proven ulceration or bleeding). - Cerebrovascular or other active bleeding - Patients with severe dehydration (caused by vomiting, diarrhoea or insufficient fluid intake) - Third trimester of pregnancy (Refer Pregnancy, Lactation and Fertility Section).